OpenSpatialWorld/OSWorldAPI/README.md

 # Hello, OSWorld !

-Building a open, adaptive and connected Metaverse on modern web standards and feature.
+Building a open, adaptive and connected Metaverse on modern web standards and feature :rocket: .

 # Foundation